MOVE: An International Course in Geology and Communication

 MOVE is an innovative bottom-up project course that focuses on the design of online virtual geoscience excursions.
 UCPH students will work together with students and professors across Europe to design films, websites and guides on a chosen location of geoscientific interest that include drone surveys and foster the active participation of students of Earth sciences.
 A new location is chosen each year.

-It is a collaborative course involving students from the Charles University-Prague, University of Heidelberg, Sorbonne University, University of Copenhagen, University of Milano, and University of Warsaw as part of an EU4+ programme.
+It is a collaborative course taught by and involving students from the Charles University-Prague, University of Heidelberg, Sorbonne University, University of Copenhagen, University of Milano, and University of Warsaw as part of an EU4+ programme.

 The themes of the course are:

 - The design and implementation of a geoscience field excursion together with students of geoscience across six European Universities.